MicrosoftDocs/msteams-docs/msteams-platform/samples/virtual-assistant.md

 # Virtual Assistant for Microsoft Teams

 Virtual Assistant is a Microsoft open-source template that enables you to create a robust conversational solution while maintaining full control of user experience, organizational branding, and necessary data.
-The [Virtual Assistant core template](https://microsoft.github.io/botframework-solutions/overview/virtual-assistant-template) is the basic building block that brings together the Microsoft technologies required to build a Virtual Assistant, including the [Bot Framework SDK](https://github.com/microsoft/botframework-sdk), [Language Understanding (LUIS)](https://www.luis.ai/), [QnA Maker](https://www.qnamaker.ai/), as well as essential capabilities including  skills registration, linked accounts, basic conversational intent to offer end users a range of seamless interactions and experiences.
+The [Virtual Assistant core template](https://microsoft.github.io/botframework-solutions/overview/virtual-assistant-template) is the basic building block that brings together the Microsoft technologies required to build a Virtual Assistant, including the [Bot Framework SDK](https://github.com/microsoft/botframework-sdk), [Language Understanding (LUIS)](https://www.luis.ai/), [QnA Maker](https://www.qnamaker.ai/).
+It also brings together the essential capabilities including  skills registration, linked accounts, basic conversational intent to offer a range of seamless interactions and experiences to users.
 In addition, the template capabilities include rich examples of reusable conversational [skills](https://microsoft.github.io/botframework-solutions/overview/skills).
 Individual skills are integrated in a Virtual Assistant solution to enable multiple scenarios.
-Using the Bot Framework SDK, skills are presented in source code form enabling you to customize and extend as required.
+Using the Bot Framework SDK, skills are presented in source code form, enabling you to customize and extend as required.
 For more information on skills of Bot Framework, see [What is a Bot Framework skill](https://microsoft.github.io/botframework-solutions/overview/skills/).
+This document guides you on Virtual Assistant implementation considerations for organizations, how to create a Teams focused Virtual Assistant, related example, code sample and limitations of Virtual Assistant.
 The following image displays the overview of virtual assistant:

 ![Virtual Assistant overview diagram](../assets/images/bots/virtual-assistant/overview.png)